Q3 2018 Cryptocurrency Anti-Money Laundering Report

-The Financial Action Task Force (FATF) is the global standard-setting body for anti-money laundering and combating the financing of terrorism.
+The Financial Action Task Force (The Financial Action Task Force (FATF) is a global money lau...
+More) is the global standard-setting body for anti-money laundering and combating the financing of terrorism.
 It promotes the adoption and implementation of appropriate AML/CTF measures globally.
 While it technically is a ‘policy- making body,’ FATF and its regional associates act as watchdogs that monitor the progress of FATF’s 37 member countries in implementing necessary AML and CTF techniques.
 FATF advises a number of regional Financial Action Task Forces around the world (See fig. 9) For example, one FATF associate in the EU, MoneyVal, has powers to conduct ad hoc inspections of public and private sectors entities in countries of the European Commission beyond those in the EU.

 The FATF Report to G20 Leaders’ SummitG20 includes a commitment to implement FATF standards and support for work on crypto assets.

 Each year there is a new president from a different region.
 This year’s president is Marshall Billingslea of the United States.
 He said currently the adoption of anti-money laundering standards and regimes pertaining to digital assets and virtual currencies is “very much a patchwork quilt or spotty process,” which is “creating significant vulnerabilities for both national and international financial systems.”
 He also explained during his tenure as a US president, the FATF will prioritize work on preventing the financing of the proliferation of weapons of mass destruction; expand the current emphasis on combating terrorist financing; and foster improvements in the regulation and supervision of virtual currencies/crypto-asset.